istex-archives/sisyphe/worker/sisyphe-xpath/README.md

 Sisyphe-xpath
 ============
-Module of generating of xpaths
+Module of generating of xpaths (with their attributes) for XML files.

 ## Requirements:
 Tested with Redis@3.2.6 & Node 6.9